hfco/hfc/README.md

 - provide good supporting tools and environments

 ## Why Haskell?

+There are many reasons why Haskell is a good choice of programming language.
+These include:

 1. Haskell lets me write software the way I think.
 As a purely functional language, it lets me compose programs from small, easily understood building blocks that are highly malleable and easily refactored.
 It is *compositional*.